hanchau94/Game-Card/README.md

 # Game-Card
-My Card Game includes 6 people with 3 cards per person and you can choose how many rounds you want.
+My Card Game includes 3 cards per person and you can choose how many rounds you want.

 ----- Rule for 1 round
     Rule 1: There may have many people win.